Thanks to Joseph Brown for putting this together

 Use the email associated with your Bitbucket/Github account.
 It will ask you for a passphrase.
 Just hit Enter (for empty passphrase).
 Your public key will be saved in ~/.ssh/id_rsa.pub.

-Sign up if need be.
+Go to bitbucket.org and sign up if need be.
 Make sure to use an academic email address, as this entails free unlimited space.

 Select “Manage Account” from your user menu.
 Then, select “SSH keys”, and click on “Add key”.
 It is important that the key is formatted exactly (e.g. does not contain spaces), so we need a dependable way to copy/paste.
 We’ll use the clipboard.